 A complete purification practice consists of four opponent powers:

-- The power of regret for having done the negative action.
+- The power of regret for having done the destructive action.

 - The power of reliance: taking refuge, which restores our relationship with holy objects, and generating the altruistic intention, which restores our relationship with other sentient beings.